-BA 533 - Financial Management (3)
+BA533 - Financial Management (3)

-The foundational concepts of business finance, including the time value of money, security pricing, valuation, portfolio risk and return and derivative securities.
+This course is designed to explore the foundational concepts of business finance, including the time value of money, security pricing, valuation, portfolio risk and return and derivative securities.

-BA 543 - Marketing Management (3)
+BA543 - Marketing Management (3)

 This course is designed to help students make strategic marketing decisions in an increasingly complex business environment.
-The foundational principles of marketing will be addressed a special attention will be given to the rapid changes occurring in the market place.
+The foundational principles of marketing will be addressed, and special attention will be given to the rapid changes occurring in the marketplace.

-BA 553 - Managing Information Technology (3)
+BA553 - Managing Information Technology (3)